 Despite the fact that the bumble bee can be found in many countries, it is indigenous to the Northern Hemisphere, breeding more successfully in the more temperate climates.

-The bumble bee is best known for having a sting on it's tail, which the bumble bee uses to protect itself from danger.
-Once the bumble bee has stung something with it's sting, the sting breaks off and the bumble bee generally dies.
-Despite common belief, not every bumble bee has a sting, in fact the male bumble bees (known as drones) do not have a sting at all.
-Only the female bumble bee has a sting on it's tail.
+The bumble bee is best known for having a sting on its tail, which the bumble bee uses to protect itself from danger.
+Once the bumble bee has stung something with its sting, the sting breaks off and the bumble bee generally dies.
+Despite common belief, not every bumble bee has a sting, in fact, the male bumble bees (known as drones) do not have a sting at all.
+Only the female bumble bee has a sting on its tail.

-One of the main causes in the decline of the bumble bee populations is the fact that the places where the bumble bees nest are being disturbed often destroying the bumble bee's nest in the process.
+One of the main causes of the decline of the bumble bee populations is the fact that the places where the bumble bees nest are being disturbed often destroying the bumble bee's nest in the process.